 Bornella anguilla are rare and are not commonly seen in Tanzania.
 We have seen five on several hundred dives.
 With the first one I saw, I initially thought it was a juvenile Rockmover wrasse swimming between the corals.
 While photographing it, I realized that it was a Nudibranch.
 It turned and swam towards me and then turned and swam down and hid under a soft coral.

 I know they are not supposed to have eyes per se, but after seeing it navigating between the corals and heading for a piece of soft coral to hide under this is hard to believe.
 From what I saw I assume they can at least see outlines because it did a fair amount of swimming around and never hit anything.
 The second one was stationary and the third one was swimming.
 After having seen three swimming, it is very hard to believe that they do not have good eyesight.

 Bornella anguilla is distributed across the Indo-Pacific from the East Coast of Africa across to Hawaii.

 Bornella anguilla feed exclusively on hydroids.
-They may absorb stinging cells from the hydroids, which provide them with protection.
+They may absorb stinging cells from the hydroids, which would provide them with protection against predators.